Supreme Court appears divided over state bans on gender transition ‘treatments’ for minors - WFIN Local News

 Supreme Court appears divided over state bans on gender transition ‘treatments’ for minors

-The Supreme Court appeared divided Wednesday over the constitutionality of state laws banning gender-affirming medical care for minors, a politically charged issue dealing with transgender rights.
+The Supreme Court appeared divided Wednesday over the constitutionality of state laws banning gender transition medical “treatments” for minors, a politically charged issue dealing with transgender rights.
 The justices heard nearly two-and-a-half hours of tense oral arguments over a challenge to a Tennessee law.

 At issue is whether the equal protection clause — which requires the government to treat similarly situated people the same — prohibits states from allowing medical providers to deliver puberty blockers and hormones to facilitate a minor’s transition to another sex.